 About the Hydrogen Council:

-The Hydrogen Council has published two studies to date, How hydrogen empowers the energy transition (January 2017) exploring the role of hydrogen in the energy transition, including its potential, recent achievements, and challenges to its deployment and Hydrogen, scaling up (November 2017) presenting the first comprehensive vision of the long-term potential of hydrogen and a roadmap for deployment.
-To find out more: www.hydrogencouncil.com.
+The Hydrogen Council has published three studies to date, How hydrogen empowers the energy transition (January 2017) exploring the role of hydrogen in the energy transition, including its potential, recent achievements, and challenges to its deployment; Hydrogen, scaling up (November 2017) presenting the first comprehensive vision of the long-term potential of hydrogen and a roadmap for deployment; and Hydrogen Meets Digital (September 2018) exploring how digitization and hydrogen could complement each other’s impact during the energy transition.
+To find out more visit: www.hydrogencouncil.com.